Wedding Band

-Wedding Band is an American comedy drama series starring Brian Austin Green, Harold Perrineau, Peter Cambor and Derek Miller.
+Wedding Band is an American comedy drama television series starring Brian Austin Green, Harold Perrineau, Peter Cambor and Derek Miller.
 The series ran on TBS from November 10, 2012, to January 19, 2013, at 10 pm EST. It was created by Darin Moiselle and Josh Lobis.
 Despite positive reviews, TBS officially cancelled the series on January 22, 2013, after a single season, due to low ratings.
-It was the last project by Tollin/Robbins Productions.
+It was the last project by Tollin/Robbins Productions until Klutch Academy in 2021.

 Plot

 The series follows four friends who, despite their ups and downs, spend their spare time performing in a wedding band.